 The strength of your jawbone is important to your total oral health.
 If your jawbone is weakened from physical trauma, missing teeth, or gum (periodontal) disease, you may require a bone graft to support your natural teeth and tooth replacement with dental implants.
 Bone grafting replenishes and regrows bone tissue in your jaw to help you overcome bone loss and maintain your oral function, health, and natural facial shape.
-At Advanced Dentistry of Centre County, our skilled dentists often perform this type of oral surgery to create the structure and support required for long-term dental implant success.
+At Advanced Dentistry of Centre County, our skilled dentists in State College, PA, often perform this type of oral surgery to create the structure and support required for long-term dental implant success.
 If you are considering dental implants but have lost bone in your jaw, schedule a consultation at our State College, PA office to talk with us about your bone grafting options.

 Is a Bone Graft Right for You?

-You may be a good candidate for a bone graft if you have suffered jawbone loss and are considering dental implants for tooth replacement.
+You may be a good candidate for a bone graft in our State College, PA office if you have suffered jawbone loss and are considering dental implants for tooth replacement.
 Bone loss in the jaw may result from conditions, like advanced gum disease, injury, and even tooth loss.
 When a tooth is lost, the jawbone in the area begins to deteriorate.
 In the absence of daily stimulation (which occurs from tooth roots each time you bite or chew), the bone begins to break down in density, height, and volume, leaving behind an indentation in the arch and often altering the shape of the face.
 Similar to natural teeth, dental implants integrate with the jaw and need a certain amount of healthy, solid bone in order to provide proper function.
 Bone graft surgery builds up the jaw and its contours, creating the foundation that dental implants need to function as effective tooth replacements.

 The Bone Grafting Process